safespring/docs/content/container-platform/getting-started.md

 #### Creating a Deployment

 Deployments manage rolling updates for an application.
 They typically contain a ReplicaSet and several pods.
 Another equivalent resource is a StatefulSet, that like a Deployment,  defines Pods based on container specification.
-But unlike a Deployment, a StatefulSet gives an expected and stable identity, with a persistent identifier that it is maintained across any event (upgrades, re-deployments, ...).
+But unlike a Deployment, a StatefulSet gives an expected and stable identity, with a persistent identifier that it is maintained across any event (upgrades, re-deployments, etc.).
 A stateful set provides:

 - Stable, unique network identifiers.
 - Stable, persistent storage.